MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceMobileAdSupportedForSearchOnlyAdGroups

 **Description**
-A mobile ad can be added only to an ad group whose *AdDistribution* element contains "Search".
+A mobile ad can be added only to an ad group whose ad distribution contains "Search".

 ***